jose-elias-alvarez/null-ls.nvim/doc/BUILTIN_CONFIG.md

 `with({ args = your_args })`.

-Both `args` and `extra_args` can also be functions that accept a single argument, `params`, which is an object containing information about editor state.
+Both `args` and `extra_args` can also be functions that accept a single argument, a `params` table.

 LSP options (e.g. formatting options) are available as `params.options`, making it possible to dynamically set arguments based on these options:

 ```lua
 local sources = {